XMU-Kuangnan-Fang-Team/GENetLib/docs/README.md

 ```bash
 make html
 ```
-You can see the website's contents by opening `index.html` file in the directory `docs/build/html` with your browser.
+You can check the website's contents by opening `index.html` file in the directory `docs/build/html` with your browser.
-For more components and details, please refer to [documatt](https://documatt.com/sphinx-themes/)
+For more components and details, please refer to [documatt](https://documatt.com/sphinx-themes/).